What is intimate partner abuse and why are teens so vulnerable

 - Remember, it’s your life.
 And no one absolutely no one should ever hurt you.
 National Domestic Violence Hotline 1−800−799−7233 Loveisrespect.org

-If you have experienced any form of sexual abuse in a relationship then JJS Justice can offer legal advice and support.
+Have you experienced any form of sexual abuse in a relationship?
+JJS Justice can offer legal advice and support.
 For more helpful information on dealing with abuse within relationships you can read these helpful articles for advice.
+If you are learning to write about your experiences and want a service to help, you might be wondering is papersowl legit.
+Check out the reviews before you sign up for any writing program.